Paddy Chayefsky: Network

-Outside the expected negative reviews from television network film critics, the film was a critical and box office success, winning ten Academy Award nominations, and Chayefsky won his third Academy Award, making him the only three-time solo recipient of a screenwriting Oscar; all the other three-time winners (Francis Ford Coppola, Charles Brackett, Woody Allen, and Billy Wilder) shared at least one of their awards with co-writers.
-When Peter Finch posthumously won Best Actor for playing Beale, Chayefsky was to accept on his behalf, but he defied the show's producer, William Friedkin, and called Finch's wife Eletha to the stage to accept the award.
+Outside the expected negative reviews from TV network-based film critics, Network was a critical and box office success, winning ten Academy Award nominations, and Chayefsky won his third Academy Award, making him the only three-time solo recipient of a screenwriting Oscar (all the other three-time winners—Francis Ford Coppola, Charles Brackett, Woody Allen, and Billy Wilder—shared at least one of their awards with co-writers).
+When Peter Finch posthumously won Best Actor for playing Beale, Chayefsky was chosen by prior arrangement to accept on the late actor's behalf.
+But on the night of the awards, Chayefsky defied the show's producer, William Friedkin, and called Finch's wife Eletha to the stage to receive the Oscar.

-The film is said to have "presaged the advent of reality television by twenty years" and was a "sardonic satire" of the television industry, dealing with the "dehumanization of modern life."
+Network is said to have "presaged the advent of reality television by twenty years" and was a "sardonic satire" of the television industry, dealing with the "dehumanization of modern life."

 Altered States

-After Network Chayefsky explored an offer from Warren Beatty to write a film based on the life of John Reed and his book Ten Days That Shook the World.
+After Network, Chayefsky explored an offer from Warren Beatty to write a film based on the life of John Reed and his book Ten Days That Shook the World.
 He agreed to do research, and spent three months exploring the subject of what eventually became the Beatty film Reds.
 Negotiations with Beatty's lawyers failed.

 In the spring of 1977, Chayefsky began work on a project delving into "man's search of his true self."
 The genesis of the idea was a joke with his friends Bob Fosse and Herb Gardner.
 The three cooked up a joke project to remake King Kong, in which Kong becomes a movie star.
 The comic project got Chayefsky interested in exploring the origins of the human spirit.
 That evolved into a project updating the theme of Dr. Jekyll and Mr. Hyde.